eclipse-iceoryx/iceoryx/iceoryx_examples/automotive_soa/README.md

 }
 ```

-Calling the mehtod `computeSum()` on the `MinimalProxy` can throw exceptions, too.
+Calling the method `computeSum()` on the `MinimalProxy` can throw exceptions, too.
 Hence again,
 a `try`-`catch` block is used for error handling.
 The `addend`s are provided as parameters and
-changed after each iteration.
+are changed after each iteration.

 <!-- [geoffrey] [iceoryx_examples/automotive_soa/iox_automotive_proxy.cpp] [Method: call computeSum remotely] -->
 ```cpp